davebenson/doom4-walkthrough/README.md

 Don't forget to get ELITE GUARD 11.1, and there's some armor too.

-Continue along to some shotgun ammo and the last Field Drone.
+Continue along to some shotgun ammo and the last FIELD DRONE 11.1.

 ## Mission 11: Fight: Big Battle In-Progress
 Go up the stairs so where some big demons are duking it out: 2 Mancubi, some Revenants, Imps, and a Cacodaemon.
 Help them kill eachother and kill the Hell Razers, 2 Cyber-Mancubi and whatever else spawns.
 There's a BFG and a Haste Powerup.